LC-Linkous/LC-Linkous/README.md

 The [Objective Function Test Suite](https://github.com/LC-Linkous/objective_function_suite) is now public

 The [Cat Antenna collection](https://github.com/LC-Linkous/cat_antennas) that has appeared in select publications, projects, and DEF CON 32 village show-and-tells

-A [Repo and Project Directory](https://github.com/LC-Linkous/Directory) to group together the conference projects, tutorials, and other materials for easier access

 <!---